Military life can’t always be explained, but books can help others understand.

 I did a lot of reading about how to raise my children in their challenging environment.

-One of the most interesting points from this book dealt with post-military life.
+One of the most compelling points in this book concerned post-military life.

 Children get used to the “rhythm” of military life.

-Even after growing up, they tend to feel a need to make a major change every three or four years.
+Even after growing up, they feel compelled to make a major change every three or four years.

-It could be where they live, what they do, what they drive, or where they take a vacation: think a big trip.
+It might be where they live, what they do, what they drive, or where they take a vacation.

 Other books have helped me in other ways, but these four were significant.